DevopParker/Github/readme.md

 git push

 - Running the --set-upstream command will allow you to just use 'git push' as an easier method to push your repository to GitHub
+- You can also push seperate branches to commit to GitHub and work on them separately

 git pull